 EELE 582 Optical Design

-- For future planning: we expect to offer EELE 203 Circuits II as an online lecture with a live lab section during Summer 2015.
+- For future planning: during Summer 2015 we expect to offer EELE 203 Circuits II as an online lecture with a live lab section, and EELE 261 Digital Logic as an online lecture with a work-at-home-on-your-own lab.

 - Please be aware that if you plan to graduate Spring, Summer, or Fall 2015, you are required to take the FE Exam before you graduate.
 You may take the FE Exam either the semester of graduation or the semester prior to graduation, but keep in mind that the FE Exam requires advance registration.
 You must be registered for EGEN 488 (formerly ENGR 499) the semester you plan to take the FE Exam.
 The format of the exam has changed as of the spring 2014 semester: it is now offered individually through the MSU Testing Center, rather than a day-long exam taken by everyone at the same time.

 NOTE: If you are graduating in May 2015 and did not take the FE exam already, you must take the exam in the Spring of 2015.
 If you are graduating in Fall 2015, you may take the exam in spring 2015 or wait until fall 2015 to take the exam.
 You must take the exam no more than one semester prior to the semester you will graduate; therefore, if you plan to graduate in spring 2016 or later, the spring 2015 exam opportunity does NOT apply to you.